s2t2/reactor-1/README.md

 Visit http://localhost:8080/ in a browser.

-View API data on http://localhost:3000/.
+View API data at http://localhost:5000/api/comments.

 ## Deploying